LauriJL/adocs_test/README.md

 # adocs_test

-Test project for creating Jenkins pipeline to generate HMTL doc from ascii files with asciidoctor docker image.
+Test project for creating a Jenkins pipeline to generate an HMTL documentation set from ascii files with asciidoctor docker image.

+Pipeline script, dockerfile, ascii files and images retrieved by Jenkins from github.